LOGGING CAMPS AND SAWMILLS

 The Wheeler and Dusenbury Lumber Company owned 40,000 acres of timber.
 Nelson Platt Wheeler became ill in 1916 and died in 1920.
 One of his three sons, N.P.
 Jr., became the managing partner of the company.
 In 1922, the company sold approximately two-thirds of its land to the Federal Government to become part of the Allegheny National Forest.
 In 1930, the company’s remaining lands were known as “Wheeler’s Woods.”
 I (Dr. Homer T. Rosenburger) spent a Saturday at a lumber camp in those woods, watching pairs of lumberjacks cut large trees.
 With an axe one man cleared brush for a distance of approximately ten feet in all directions from the trunk of a large tree.
 The other man then notched the tree about a foot from the ground, and on the side toward the direction in which the tree could fall with least interference from other trees.
 Then both men pulled a two-man saw nearly six feet in length, scarcely stopping until the shout of “tim-ber” warned anyone in the immediate locality that a large tree was about to fall.
 With axes, both men cut the limbs from the tree top point where the trunk tapered to about eight inches.
 There they cut the top off and proceeded to the next tree.

 Teamsters snaked the logs, with horses and log chains, to a log pile and rolled the logs into place with a cant hook, or rolled them into the pond at the saw mill.
 There the water washed off the ground that the bark had picked up when the logs were snaked.
-Men with long poles steered the gloating logs to a conveyor belt which carried the logs from the water to the whirling saw that cut the logs into wide boards.
+Men with long poles steered the floating logs to a conveyor belt which carried the logs from the water to the whirling saw that cut the logs into wide boards.

 In Wheeler’s Woods in 1930 – 1931 and in other lumbering operations in the Tidioute vicinity at that time, axed, two-man saws, and horses were used in the woods.
 The portable power saw and the tractor came later and lightened the work of lumber crews.